The Blockheads: Without Dury (2000–present)

-Albums and gigs
+John Roberts joined as drummer in 2001.

 On 23 November 2013, the band released the studio album Same Horse Different Jockey, 35 years to the day from when the band's only number one "Hit Me with Your Rhythm Stick" was released.
 The promotional video for the album, featuring the song "Greed", was directed and photographed by cinematographer Stuart Harris and included cameo appearances by Martin Freeman, Toby Jones and Rowland Rivron.

 In December 2014, the band performed a parody of "Reasons to Be Cheerful, Part 3" at the conclusion of Charlie Brooker's Charlie Brooker's 2014 Wipe on BBC Two.

+Gilad Atzmon who, despite being an Israeli born Jew, has since revoked his Jewish identity, and has called himself a "proud self-hating Jew".
+This led to problems in 2018 when the Blockheads were planning on performing a gig in Islington, and it was announced that after complaints from a Jewish local that Atzmon was to be banned from playing with the Blockheads at the venue.

+Mike Bennett joined on vocals in May 2022.
+Nathan King took over from Norman Watt-Roy on bass in 2022.